ezweave/pretty-functional/README.md

 Until I took [_Concepts of Programming Languages_](https://www.amazon.com/Concepts-Programming-Languages-Robert-Sebesta/dp/013394302X), which was taught by the author, Dr Robert W Sebesta.

+_NOTE: he literally looked like what we thought Gandalf would look like, before the Peter Jacson films.
+I mean [seriously](http://cs.uccs.edu/~rsebesta/sebesta.gif).
+We joked that "you shouldn't piss off Gandalf" all the time._

-If you're familiar with the class, it is one of those insidiously deceptive titles.
+If you're familiar with the class and/or the book, it is one of those insidiously deceptive titles.
 Much like _Linear Algebra_.
 As a barely post-pubescent little scamp (who thought he knew everything, of course) I thought to myself "I know how to code, dumb ass."

 But I was wrong.  _Concepts_ was at the same time much more high level and abstract as it was just _different_.
 This was chiefly because all of our homework was in a little language called [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).  _Scheme_ was like reading some odd alien script.
 It looked nothing like all of the higher level languages I _had_ been using, which really all get their rough syntax and structure from C (this includes: C++, Objective-C, Java, JavaScript, even C#).